celestiaorg/docs/developers/blobstreamx-offchain.md

 # Integrate with Blobstream X client

-## BlobstreamX demo rollup
+## Blobstream X demo rollup

-Rollups can use the Blobstream X for DA by posting their data to Celestia and then proving that it was posted on Ethereum.
+Rollups can use Blobstream X for DA by posting their data to Celestia and then proving that it was posted on Ethereum.
 This is done identically to how any rollup or user would post data to Celestia, and then a zk-proof of the Celestia block headers is created then relayed to Ethereum via a light client relay